Fair Enough? A map of the current limitations of the requirements to have fair algorithms: Sensitive attributes choice

 \subsection{The problem of aggregation}

 Even once we agree on what are the dimensions that contain groups of people to be protected against unjust discrimination, we still have to face the problem of how to aggregate individuals along those dimensions.
 The simplest example in this respect is that of age.
 Suppose that we are in a situation in which we agree that there should be no discrimination based on the age of the applicants.
 We can take the example of credit lending: in the U.S., the \citetalias{ECOA} forbids to discriminate ``on the basis of race, color, religion, national origin, sex or marital status, or age''~\citepalias[][\S1691(a)(1)]{ECOA}.
 What do we actually mean by age?
-Should we consider separate protected groups for each year of age (with the assumption that we have access to that information)?
+Should we consider separate protected groups for each year of age?
 Or is it enough to aggregate individuals into a handful of broader classes, e.g. $<30$, $[30, 60]$, $>60$?
 If we opt for the broader classes, how do we select the thresholds?
 Should we take quantiles of the age distribution of our data, or should we use some common-sense knowledge of how people are actually segmented in the society?

-\begin{ambiguity}[Group aggregation] The specific identification of most attributes that are commonly considered protected depends on alternative ways of aggregating individuals: what strategy should developers follow to choose the proper aggregation when assessing unjust discrimination? \end{ambiguity}
+\begin{openpoint}[Group aggregation] The specific identification of most attributes that are commonly considered protected depends on \textbf{alternative ways of aggregating individuals}: what strategy should developers follow to choose the proper aggregation when assessing unjust discrimination? \end{openpoint}

-This same problem arises for more or less all the potentially protected attributes, think e.g. of profession, place of birth, political opinions, disability, ethnicity.
-Notice that the way in which we aggregate individuals into groups may have a significant impact on the assessment of bias and discrimination along that dimension.
+This same problem arises for almost all the potentially protected attributes, think e.g. of profession, place of birth, political opinions, disability, ethnicity.
+Notice that the way in which we cluster individuals into groups may have a significant impact on the assessment of bias and discrimination along that dimension.
 It may happen, e.g., that individuals below 30 years of age are not discriminated against people over-60, but if you focused on the narrow range of 20-25, individuals in this group may still undergo big disparities compared to people in the range 60-65.